gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Console/README.md

 It is provided by `Gapotchenko.FX.Console` module and ensures that support of ANSI escape sequences is activated for the console.
 In case when the host OS does not provide a native support for them, the method switches to a virtual terminal emulation.

-In this way, ANSI X3.64 control language is guaranteed to work on the widest range of host operating systems.
+In this way, ANSI X3.64 control language is guaranteed to work on the widest range of host operating systems and terminals.

 ## Console Traits